- This post contains affiliate links. Read more here.

 Zuzi Vs. the wild life 🐐 #nature #wildyorkie #wildlife #greenfields #animals #animalsofinstagram #animalsofinsta #yorkie #yorkies #yorkiepet #yorkietoy #yorkiedog #yorkiesrock #yorkiesofinsta #yorkiesofinstagram #yorkiescommunity #yorkshire #yorkshireday #yorkshireterrier #yorkshireterrieroftheday #wildyorkshireterrier #pet #pets #petsagram #petscorner #lovepetsforever #braveyorkie #dog #dogs #dogsoﬁnstagram

 Have you ever heard of the dog Smoky?
 This courageous Yorkie was a famous World War II hero who parachuted out of airplanes and went on more than 100 missions.
 Once these missions were over, her owner Corporal Bill Wynne took her to visit injured American soldiers, making her one of the first known therapy dogs.
 Learn more about the incredible Smoky here.

 Yorkies won’t turn down a cuddle party

+Do you have a lap?
+A Yorkie will love that.
 A lover of all things comfortable, the Yorkshire terrier enjoys cuddling with loved ones and snuggling into everything soft and fluffy.
+And for you, their silky coat isn’t too bad for petting.
+You can see why they may have moved on from ratting to the more luxurious life of a cozy companion dog.
 They typically bond intensely to one person and give them lots of extra affection.
-Lucky!
+Lucky you!